 HEADNG(1) is the first line of any title or heading for the simulation run.
 This line can be repeated as many time as desired.
 The first character on the line (position 0) must be ‘#’.

-2 Record: MXUZCON, ICBCUZ, IET
+2 Record: ICBCUZ, IET

 Format: Free

-MXUZCON is the maximum number of UZF connections and is equal to the number of non-zero entries in the IRNBND array found in the UZF1 input file for MODFLOW.
-That is, there is a potential for every cell with a non-zero IRNBND entry to pass water to either a lake or stream segment.

 ICBCUZ is the unit number to which unsaturated-zone concentration will be written out.